mohamedayman28/simple_blog/README.md

 ![image](https://raw.githubusercontent.com/mohamedayman28/simple_blog/master/github_simple_blog.jpg)

 A simple Blog website built with Django.
-It contains all the essentials for blogging from WYSIWYG to a full authentication system.
+It contains all the essentials for blogging from a WYSIWYG editor to a full authentication system.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: